Stay Informed, Remain Calm, and Know Your Rights

 In light of reports of large-scale deportation raids happening throughout the country, we urge you to take action to protect and support the immigrant families and communities who are at greatest risk.
 It is important to stay informed, remain calm, and know your rights.

-- If you are outside of your home, ask the agent if you are free to leave and if they say yes, leave calmly.
+- If you are outside of your home, ask the agent if you are free to leave.
+If they say yes, leave calmly.

 Please read the additional information below and share with your personal networks.